Do you supply written quotations?

-Soft Sheen: Pretty much any room including bathrooms, as it is water resistant.
+- Soft Sheen: It can be used in pretty much any room including bathrooms, as it is water-resistant.
 But it also gives a cooler feel than its matt counterparts.

-This is not something we would recommend as the existing paper may react to the adhesive used to hang the new paper, the result being a bad finish.
+This is not something we would recommend as the existing paper may react to the adhesive used to hang the new paper, resulting in a bad finish.
 It is always preferable to strip the existing paper before proceeding.

 When should lining paper be used?

 Lining paper provides a sound background for finished wallpaper.
 It can also be painted to achieve a good finish on plain walls.